oscarbranson/Farmer_2018_Supplement/README.md

 ## Requirements:

 All the above work in Python 3.6.
-Code in these notebooks relies on various functions contained in the inorg_b module, in this repository.
-Speciation calculation also requires a working installation of [phreeqpy](http://www.phreeqpy.com/).
+Code in these notebooks relies on various functions contained in the `inorg_b` module, in this repository.

+Speciation calculation also requires a working installation of [phreeqpy](http://www.phreeqpy.com/), and you will have to modify the `phreeq_path` variable of the `calc_cb_rows` used in the [Solution Speciation](http://nbviewer.jupyter.org/github/oscarbranson/Farmer_2018_Supplement/blob/master/Solution%20Speciation.ipynb) notebook to point at your local `libiphreeqc.so` file.